MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-PHP-composer.markdown

 ## Which packages are pushed to my feed?

-By default, MyGet will push all npm packages generated during build to your feed, except for packages that are found in `node_modules`.
-The reason for this is that the `node_modules` folder is reserved by npm itself and may contain packages that were used during the build process and are not necessarily to be added to your feed.
-Note that when creating a batch-based build, a good practice is to generate packages in a folder that is not named `node_modules`.
-A good example would be *output*.
+By default, MyGet will push all PHP Composer packages generated during build to your feed, which will typically be just one as most PHP Composer packages have their own source control repository.

 To override this default behaviour, a series of filters can be specified in the build configuration.
 When omitted, all packages generated during build will be pushed to your feed.
 When specified, only packages matching any of the specified filters or wildcards will be pushed to your feed.